nextauthjs/next-auth/www/docs/getting-started/client.md

 :::tip
 If you need to redirect to another page but you want to avoid a page reload, you can try:
-`const data = await signOut({redirect: false, callbackUrl: "/foo"})` where `data.url` is the validated url you can redirect the user to without any flicker by using Next.js's `useRouter().push(data.url)`
+`const data = await signOut({redirect: false, callbackUrl: "/foo"})` where `data.url` is the validated URL you can redirect the user to without any flicker by using Next.js's `useRouter().push(data.url)`
 :::

 ---